floriandejonckheere/jsvm-patch/README.md

 jsvm-patch
 ==========

-Patch for JSVM reference software
+Patch for JSVM reference software to compile with a recent version of GCC.
+Apply with `git apply`.